MARTA Accident Attorney in Atlanta

 At Spaulding Injury Law, we have handled a wide variety of MARTA accident cases.
-From MARTA bus accidents, train accidents and pedestrian accidents to elevator, escalator and insufficient security incidents, a MARTA accident lawyer at our firm has the experience needed to properly fight for injury victims and their families no matter the situation involved with MARTA.
+From MARTA bus accidents, train accidents and pedestrian accidents to elevator, escalator and insufficient security incidents, our Atlanta MARTA accident lawyers have the experience needed to properly fight for injury victims and their families no matter the situation involved with MARTA.

 An injury claim or case against MARTA is not something to take lightly.
 It has a rapid response team made up of everything from investigators to MARTA police officers to quickly respond to any injury incident.
 Part of the purpose of these response teams is to quickly gather as much evidence as possible to help defend MARTA.